daisybio/BiGAnts-PyPI-package/README.md

 ## Data input

 The algorithm needs as an input one CSV matrix with gene expression/methylation/any other numerical data and one CSV file with a network.

+Please note, that even though the algorithm will accept any IDs, all visualisation tools except entrez genes IDs as an input.

 ### Numerical data